 - Research Methods for Healthcare

 - One module from the large portfolio of health-related modules offered in the School of Health Sciences postgraduate education programme

 School of Health Sciences postgraduate education

-The Clinical Research Centre for Health Professions is a vibrant research environment for staff and students and embraces research activities of occupational therapists, physiotherapists, podiatrists and osteopaths.
+The Centre for Health Research is a vibrant research environment for staff and students and embraces research activities of allied health professionals.

 We aim to produce research that is sustainable and improves the quality of life for the individual and society, while supporting and sustaining the health professions that we represent.

 The human movement laboratory is used widely for research and teaching within the school, as well as commercial consultancy activities.
 You will benefit from our state of the art resources, which include:

 Force plates or force platforms are instruments designed to detect forces and movements applied to their top surface.
 Traditionally they are used to assess forces during walking or running.
 They are a very versatile piece of equipment and can be used to measure a number of other effects such as balance.
 By using custom made jigs their usefulness can be further extended for example they can be used to measure forces applied during manual therapy.